oggahogga/GravityBall/README.md

 ## Description

-GravityBall is a mod for Gorilla Tag that creates a floating sphere that follows your right controller.
-The sphere smoothly springs towards the hand when grabbed and creates a visual effect with a line renderer.
+- GravityBall is a mod for Gorilla Tag that creates a floating sphere that follows your right controller and springs back and forth or around your hand like a planet orbiting your hand.
+- Pretty fun to play with when you're bored.

 ## Features